 If Kudlow’s interpretation of the latest durable goods numbers is on target, the uncertainty has already taken a toll.

-According to the Commerce Department, new orders for durable goods or long-lasting manufactured goods fell by the most in 3-1/2 years last month.
+According to the Commerce Department, new orders for or long-lasting manufactured goods fell by the most in 3-1/2 years last month.
 That’s the largest drop since January 2009, when the economy was in the throes of a recession.

 Business is getting defensive and not buying big ticket items, says Kudlow, simply because they don’t know what to expect.

 As the situation stands now, unless Congress acts $109 billion will automatically be cut from Federal spending with military programs taking a big hit.